teiid/teiid.io/content/teiid_cloud.md

 This can be either based upon a Kubernetes custom resource which fully describes your Teiid instance and virtual data base, or a custom resource that points to maven artifact - typically a [Teiid Spring Boot](/springboot) fat jar.

-**Note**: the Teiid project is currently not providing or no longer targeting OpenShift deployment of Teiid WildFly, Thorntail, and Embedded.
+**Note**: the Teiid project is currently not providing or no longer targeting OpenShift deployment of other Teiid distributions.

 ---